archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 to much time to split a general feature into atomic stories, then after the meeting (in no more than 2 days) the owner or requester of that feature should do that job.

 After adding all the stories for the current iteration into the icebox, the corresponding owner together with the CTO should move every story into the backlog and
-__estimate__ the points for that story (__in our case, every point correspond to 1 working hour__).
-As a general rule, there can be no unestimated stories in the backlog.
+__estimate__ the points for that story (__in our case, every point corresponds to 1 working hour__).
+As a general rule, there can't be unestimated stories in the backlog.

-As the final result of this stage, __the icebox should be empty and the backlog should have all estimated features (as atomic as possible) to do in the current iteration__.
+As the final result of this stage, __the icebox should be empty and the backlog should have all estimated features (as atomic as possible) to do during the current iteration__.

 #### Organization of Cards in the Backlog Planning Stage